obsidian-community/obsidian-full-calendar/src/README.md

 This module defines some common types used throughout the code.
 The most prevalent is `OFCEvent`, short for Obsidian Full Calendar Event, that specifies the intermediate representation for all events in the plugin.
 Note that FullCalendar.io uses a different event format called `EventInput`, which you can read about [in their documentation](https://fullcalendar.io/docs/event-parsing).

+`OFCEvent` is derived from a [Zod parser](https://github.com/colinhacks/zod) that handles parsing/validating JavaScript objects into the expected shape of an event.
+You can check out the parser in `types/schema.ts`.

 Translation between `OFCEvent` and `EventInput` is handled in `interop.ts`.
-Each `Calendar` subclass (see below) handles its own translation between its source format and `OFCEvent`.
+Each `Calendar` subclass (see below) handles its own translation from its source format into `OFCEvent`.

-Objects can be validated as OFCEvents using `validateEvent()` .
-This function is used throughout the code to ensure that only valid events are present.

 ### `core`